GeekoIsaGeek/Aloha/README.md

 # Aloha

-## Aloha is an Amazon-inspired front-end project
+## Aloha is an Amazon-inspired shopping app
 ### Used Techs/Packages
 - React
 - React Router